A Simple Analytic Treatment of Neutrino Mass Impact on the Full Power Spectrum Shape via a Two-Fluid Approximation: Neutrino Dynamics

 \subsection{Boltzmann Equation \& Free-Streaming Scale}

-As shown in previous works \citep{shoji2010massive, 1995, Blas_2014}, one can obtain the fluid equations for a massive neutrino and CDM cosmology based on the Boltzmann hierarchy. \cite{1994} describes how two-fluid equations can yield the approximation of the angular power spectrum for cosmic microwave background anisotropies and also \cite{2016MNRAS.457...24S} obtains an analytical treatment of baryon acoustic oscillations (BAO) based on a two-fluid description.
-Here we briefly summarize the idea behind the Boltzmann hierarchy.
+Previous works \citep{shoji2010massive, 1995, Blas_2014} show how to obtain from the Boltzmann hierarchy the fluid equations for a massive neutrino and CDM cosmology.\footnote{A two-fluid approach (baryons, and CDM) was used in \cite{1994, bashinsky2001position,bashinsky2002dynamics} to yield a good approximation of the angular power spectrum for CMB anisotropies, and in \cite{2016MNRAS.457...24S, bashinsky2002dynamics} to obtain a fully analytic treatment of Baryon Acoustic Oscillations (BAO) in the density field.
+Neither of these works focus on neutrinos, so we merely note them here to point to additional work that has exploited the simplicity of a two-fluid approach.} Here we briefly summarize the idea behind the Boltzmann hierarchy.
 We start with the unperturbed phase space distribution function of particles, $f_0(q,\tau)$, which can be taken to be the Fermi-Dirac distribution (\ref{mean momentum}) for neutrinos and matter.
-Then we perturb the distribution function:
+Then we perturb the distribution function; the full distribution function ,$f(\vec{k},\hat{n},q,\tau)$, then becomes:

-where $\vec{k}$ is the wave-number of the perturbation modes, $\hat{n}=\vec{q}/q$, the direction of the momentum of the particles, and $\Psi$ is the perturbation.
+where $\vec{k}$ is the wave-vector of the perturbation modes, $\hat{n}\equiv \vec{q}/q$, the direction of the momentum of the particles, and $\Psi$ is the perturbation.

 We next write the collisionless Boltzmann equation and obtain the evolution of $\Psi(\vec{k},\hat{n},q,\tau)$.
 Lastly, we expand $\Psi(\vec{k},\hat{n},q,\tau)$ in terms of Legendre polynomials with respect to $\mu \equiv \hat{k}\cdot \hat{n}$ and obtain an infinite series of coupled differential equations for each moment $\ell$ of the Legendre series.
 This set of equations is called the Boltzmann hierarchy.
 In practice, we need to truncate the hierarchy at some $\ell_{\rm max}$.
 For the neutrinos, as it turns out, once the ratio of $\epsilon/q$ is small, we can truncate the hierarchy at $\ell_{\rm max} = 1$ \cite{shoji2010massive}.
-Therefore, the evolution of $\delta$ and $\theta$ is sufficient for describing the evolution of perturbations.
+Therefore, the evolution of the density and velocity perturbations is sufficient for describing the system.

 We also assume that the vorticity of the cosmic fluid is negligible.
-This assumption is studied in \cite{2015} and indicates that when $k<1[h\,\rm{Mpc}^{-1}]$ the vorticity can be neglected. \cite{2014mathias} has shown that vorticity can be produced in two-loop Effective Field Theory of Large-Scale Structure, but this is relevant on small scales.
+This assumption is studied in \cite{2015}, which finds that when $k<1\,h\rm{Mpc}^{-1}$ the vorticity can be neglected. \cite{2014mathias} has shown that vorticity can be produced in two-loop Effective Field Theory of Large-Scale Structure, but this is relevant only on small scales.
 Therefore, it is safe to assume that the velocity field is curl-free for the scales of interest in the present work.